 Cons:

-Local campaigns are designed to help businesses drive traffic to their physical stores and venues.
-These campaigns are automatically optimized to appear across different Google platforms such as Search, Display, Google Maps, and YouTube.
-In addition, they are distinguished by their Google Guarantee or Google Screened badge, which verifies that the business has met specific requirements and undergone a background check.
+Google Local Services Ads drive traffic to physical stores and venues.
+They appear on various Google platforms like Search, Display, Maps, and YouTube.
+They are recognized by Google Guarantee or Google Screened badges, indicating businesses have met requirements and passed background checks.

 Who should use: